fernandormoraes/the-bob-project/README.md

     insert into roles (name) values ('USER');
     insert into roles (name) values ('ADMIN');

-The second step is to insert a user, the mobile application hasn't a way to do that *yet*, but the microservices already has signup support, so we do have two ways to sign up a user.
+The second step is to insert a user, the mobile application doesn't has a way to do that *yet*, but the microservices already has signup support, so we do have two ways to sign up a user.

 Post to SignUp route (http://localhost:8080/api/users/signup), with the following body request (you can change attibutes):